AlexsLemonade/refinebio-js/auto-publish.md

 ### 2) Create a new release to trigger the publish workflow

-Now we can create a new release using the [web](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release).

-Once the first release is creaed in the Github repository, our publish workflow will be triggered and register our local package to the [public npm registory](https://docs.npmjs.com/about-the-public-npm-registry).
+Now we can create a new release using the [web](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) in the Github repository, and our publish workflow will be triggered and register our local package to the [public npm registory](https://docs.npmjs.com/about-the-public-npm-registry).

-(TODO: test and add some details)
+Once the publishing workflow passes in the [actions page](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-activity-for-a-workflow-run), [sign in](https://www.npmjs.com) to our CCDL npm account.
+We will see that this newly registered package is publicly available for installation.